czzarr/czzarr.github.com/source/_posts/2012-05-07-polling-and-uncertainty.markdown

 We are in an election time in France.
 Everyday news is rythmed by polls. _Nicolas Sarkozy is falling from 2% in today's poll from IPSOS_, _Francois Hollande slipped below 33% after the crisis_ etc...
-Everybody seems to give a lot of credit to these polls forgeting most of the time that they are just statistical estimations of the reality.
-But what is their realibility?
+Everybody seems to give a lot of credit to these polls forgetting most of the time that they are just statistical estimations of the reality.
+But how reliable are they?

 ## Organizing the Opinion Poll